-The validation of the 'reliable SCV' marking in the SCV file takes place in two steps (see appendix 8):
+The validation of the 'reliable SCV' marking in the SCV file takes place in two steps (see appendix 7):

-Determining whether the national or tax identification number has been provided for natural persons (natural person with identifier)23.
-This sets out whether the reliability marker is determined via the 'golden triangle' or the 'silver triangle'.
-In the case of an SCV with a 'natural person with identifier', the validation is carried out via the 'golden triangle'.
+- 1. Determining whether the national or tax identification number has been provided for natural persons25.
+This sets out whether the reliability marker is determined via the 'golden triangle' or the 'silver triangle'. - 2.
+In the case of an SCV of a natural person with a national or tax identification number, the validation is carried out via the 'golden triangle'.
 If the national or tax identification number has not been provided, the validation is carried out via the 'silver triangle'.